revaturelabs/interviewquestions/Java/Collections/Generics.md

 <blockquote>

-- Wildcard element means any type represented by the `? (question mark)` symbol.It can be used as a type of a parameter, field, return type, or local variable.
+- Wildcard element means any type represented by the `? (question mark)` symbol.
+It can be used as a type of a parameter, field, return type, or local variable.
 - If we write `<? extends Number>`, it means any child class of Number, e.g., Integer, Float, and double.
 Now we can call the method of Number class through any child class object.